Why HybridOps?

 IaC that works once is not automation

-Terraform and Ansible plans written once tend to accumulate environment-specific overrides, undocumented manual steps, and state that diverges from the plan.
-By the time an incident occurs, the automation is no longer trustworthy.
+Terraform and Ansible plans tend to accumulate environment-specific overrides, manual steps, and state that diverges from the plan.
+Under pressure, that automation is hard to trust.

 Screenshots and raw logs are not operational records